peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger PowBigIntVar(
         PeterO.Numbers.EInteger power);

-Raises an arbitrary-precision integer to a power, which is given as another big integer.
+Raises an arbitrary-precision integer to a power, which is given as another arbitrary-precision integer.

 <b>Parameters:</b>